colinsurprenant/bloombroom/README.md

 ```

 ## JRuby
-This has only been tested in Ruby **1.9**.
+This has only been tested in Ruby **1.9** mode.
 JRuby 1.9 mode has to be enabled to run tests and benchmarks.

+Note that this is not necessary anymore with JRuby 1.7 which is in 1.9 mode by default.

 - to run specs use